Caring for And Maintaining Your Twin Cities Asphalt Driveway

 - Seal Coating – Using a quality seal coat will increase the life and appearance of your driveway.
 Seal coating your driveway will lock in the existing oils to keep the asphalt flexible, which reduces cracking.
 It is very important that you use only top-quality seal coat.
-We recommend that you seal coat your driveway before the 3rd season of the new driveway and then every 3 years after that.
+We recommend that you seal coat your driveway 5 years after install and every 3 years after that.
 We will be happy to refer you to one of our business partners if you choose not to do the job yourself.

 Richfield Blacktop – Minneapolis St. Paul Driveway Professionals